kubernetes/website/docs/tasks/administer-cluster/pvc-protection.md

 {% capture overview %}
 {% assign for_k8s_version="v1.9" %}{% include feature-state-alpha.md %}

-As of Kubernetes 1.9, persistent volume claims (PVCs) that are actively used by a pod can be protected from pre-mature deletion.
+As of Kubernetes 1.9, persistent volume claims (PVCs) that are in active use by a pod can be protected from pre-mature removal.

 {% endcapture %}

 {% capture prerequisites %}

 - A v1.9 or higher Kubernetes must be installed.
-- As PVC Protection is a Kubernetes v1.9 alpha feature it must be turned on:
+- As PVC Protection is a Kubernetes v1.9 alpha feature it must be enabled:
 1. [Admission controller](/docs/admin/admission-controllers/) must be started with the [PVC Protection plugin](/docs/admin/admission-controllers/#persistent-volume-claim-protection-alpha).
-2. All Kubernetes components must be started with the `PVCProtection` alpha features switched on.
+2. All Kubernetes components must be started with the `PVCProtection` alpha features enabled.

 {% endcapture %}